ignoreyellowflags/ELPaW/README.md

 $$ \delta _{uv} = sim(u,v)\left ( \frac{\rho _{v}}{\rho_{u}} \right )^{\eta }\left (\frac{Ew_{v}}{Ew_{u}} \right )$$

-Input: Graph G(V, E).<br />
+Input: Graph G(V, W(E)).<br />
 &nbsp;Parameters:<br />
-η: the parameter to adjust the node influence in Eq.
-(9)
+η: the parameter to adjust the node influence <br />
-T: the maximum number of iteration steps α0, γ: the parameters in Eq.
-(12) to define mass functions
+T: the maximum number of iteration steps <br />
+α0, γ: the parameters in Eq.
+(12) to define mass functions <br />
-Initialization:
+Initialization: <br />
 (1).
-Calculate the influence of node j to node i, δij .
+Calculate the influence of node j to node i, δij .<br />
 (2).
-Initialize a unique label of each node in the network.
+Initialize a unique label of each node in the network. <br />
-The matrix S = {sij} is initially set to be an identity matrix. repeat
+The matrix S = {sij} is initially set to be an identity matrix. <br />
+repeat <br />
 (1).
-Arrange the nodes in the network in a random order and save them in set σ orderly.
+Arrange the nodes in the network in a random order and save them in set σ orderly. <br />
 (2).
 Update the label of node i one by one according to the order in σ.
 One can then assign node i to the community ωk with the highest plausibility and update the matrix S using Eqs.
-(20) and (21). until the maximum iteration number is reached or all domain labels become stable.
+(20) and (21) until the maximum iteration number is reached or all domain labels become stable. <br />
-Output: For each node, calculate the bba mi according to the labels of each node i, and output the bba matrix M = {mi}.
+Output: For each node, calculate the bba mi according <br />
+to the labels of each node i, and output the bba matrix <br />
+M = {mi}.